-BC Mortgages for New Immigrants
+Mortgage for New Immigrants

-BC Mortgages for New Immigrants is specifically designed to make the purchase of a home as easy as possible for new immigrants.
-It is possible to finance the purchase of a home without citizenship, or even a long credit history in Canada.
-Fortunately there are several options available to make a purchase possible.
+We’re always happy to provide mortgages for newcomers to Canada.
+A mortgage for new immigrants is specifically designed to make the purchase of a home as easy as possible for new immigrants and is often considered an important step to becoming established in Canada.
+It is possible to finance the purchase of a home without citizenship or even a long credit history in Canada.
+Fortunately, there are several options available to make a purchase possible.

-New Immigrant Down Payment
+Down Payment Requirement

 Canadian Credit Requirements

-Credit in Canada is not mandatory in order to obtain a mortgage, but a solid record in Canada helps to make the process easier.
-Anyone looking at BC Mortgages for New Immigrants should try to meet the Canadian Credit Requirements.
-For applicants who wish to make down payments that are below 10% of the property’s total value, an international credit report is required.
-Those reports are most readily available for immigrants arriving from the United States or the United Kingdom; contact a financial institution in your previous country of residence for details on obtaining a credit report from that country.
+For applicants who wish to make a down payment that is below 10% of the property’s total value, an international credit report is required.
+Those reports are most readily available for immigrants arriving from the United States or the United Kingdom.
+It is advised to contact a financial institution in your previous country of residence for details on obtaining a credit report from that country.
+Applicants with the intention of making a down payment that exceeds 10% of the property’s value require less documentation.
+Two forms of credit reference either from your bank or credit card company.

 Required Mortgage Documents